justinethier/husk-scheme/docs/Continuations.markdown

 (Basically the code above )

 ## Lessons Learned
-Initially I thought that we might have to use a lower-level construct to implement continuations.
-One such construct is a trampoline, which is used by many C implementations.
+Initially I thought that we might have to use a lower-level construct to implement continuations, such as a trampoline, which is used by many Schemes written in C.

 TODO: link to what trampolines are, C example, etc...